Sylvan Terrace, a Hidden Street of Wooden Homes in NYC

 Although President Donald J. Trump has officially decamped to Florida as his primary residence, remnants of his early childhood remain in New York City (along with his many buildings in New York City) including Trump Tower.
-Trump was born on June 14, 1946 in Queens at Jamaica Hospital, now know as the Jamaica Hospital Medical Center.
+Trump was born on June 14, 1946 in Queens at Jamaica Hospital, now known as the Jamaica Hospital Medical Center.
 Located at 8900 Van Wyck Expressway, the hospital can be seen from the Long Island Railroad as you approach Jamaica station.
-Particularly notable are the added words TRUMP PAVILION at the top of the Nursing and Rehabilitation building, dedicated for Trump’s mother.

-The house was last on the market at $2.9 million in February 2019 (with an all-cash buy preferred by the sellers), was taken off the market 10 days later, and then failed to sell at auction.
+The house was on the market for $2.9 million in February 2019 (with an all-cash buy preferred by the sellers), but was taken off the market 10 days later.
+It soon after failed to sell at auction.
 You can see interior photos of the house here on Forbes.
-The realty company representing the house stated that the auction had been postponed to allow more time for crowdfunding groups who wanted to buy the house to raise money.
-There has been no news since November 2019 regarding the house.
+The most recent news about the home, as reported by Curbed and The New York Post in the fall of 2024, is that the property has been left abandoned by its investor owner—Trump Birth House LLC—and is overrun by feral cats.

 When Trump’s brother Robert was born, the family moved into to a much loftier 4,158 square foot, 23-room Neo-classical revival mansion nearby at 85-14 Midland Parkway.
 Trump’s father, Fred Trump, had purchased two lots on Midland Parkway, selling one and building the family house on another.
 This house was sold after the passing of Trump’s father in 1999 and mother in 2000.